What to do

 MUSSO & FRANK GRILL ($$$)

 One of Hollywood's oldest restaurants, Musso's first opened its doors in 1919.
 It was a popular hangout for Faulkner and Hemingway during their screenwriting days; other regulars included Orson Welles and Charlie Chaplin.
 The place is well known for its perfectly seasoned Martinis and Bloody Marys.
-The menu still offers typical 1920's cuisine with its Louie Crab Salad, Marsala Veal Cutlets, Roast Spring Lamb with Mint Jelly and Grilled Lobster.
-Grilled meats are a specialty, as is the Thursday chicken pot pie.
+The menu still offers typical 1920's cuisine with tasty salads, excellent grilled meats (a house specialty) and a wide selection of fish and seafood.
+Daily specials such as Thursday chicken pot pie.

 Cassia celebrates the fresh, vibrant flavors of Southeast Asia, striking a unique balance of soulful, ancestral cuisine and a California sensibility, utilizing the best quality ingredients from local farmers.
-Don't miss the cold cuts platter, spicy wontons, green papaya salad, grilled pigtail and Vietnamese stew, to name just a few.
+Don't miss the spicy wontons, green papaya salad, turmeric grilled sea bass or the beef rendang, to name just a few.

 This superb Santa Monica restaurant inspires all the senses with its chic ambiance, inspired contemporary French cuisine and courteous service.
 For an unparalleled dining experience, Mélisse is an exquisite culinary destination you will never regret.